gcallah/BookReviews/fuller.md

 Agents: 87

-MO explained right in the very book Orr objects to what he was up to: he was "dropping anchor" with a certain set of theoretical nets to see what fish could be caught at that location.
+Oakeshott explained right in the very book Orr objects to what he was up to: he was "dropping anchor" with a certain set of theoretical nets to see what fish could be caught at that location.

-"MO was not urging us to be conservative – he was arguing that we could not help but be so.
+"Oakeshott was not urging us to be conservative – he was arguing that we could not help but be so.
 To deny this is not only to disguise the truth about ourselves, but also to lead us into ill-considered projects for transforming the human race" 104